General Average: Definition, Calculation & Practical Examples in Marine Insurance

 In short ⚡

-General Average is a maritime law principle whereby all stakeholders in a sea voyage (shipowner, cargo owners, freight payers) proportionally share losses resulting from voluntary sacrifices made to preserve the vessel and remaining cargo from common peril.
-This ancient principle, codified in the York-Antwerp Rules, ensures equitable risk distribution during maritime emergencies.
+General Average is a maritime law principle requiring all parties in a sea venture to proportionally share losses resulting from voluntary sacrifices made to save the vessel, cargo, and crew from imminent peril.
+This centuries-old practice ensures fair distribution of extraordinary expenses incurred during maritime emergencies.

 Introduction